CRC1415/nomad-docs/docs/tutorial/develop_plugin/create_parser_eln_only.md

 ## Tutorial instructions

 !!! question "Tutorial 2.1"
-    Please switch to the parser tutorial 2 by commenting lines corresponding to `tutorial_1` and uncommenting line corresponding to `tutorial_2` in the `[project.entry-points.'nomad.plugin']` section of the `pyproject.toml`.
+    Please switch to the parser tutorial 2 by commenting out lines corresponding to `tutorial_1` and uncommenting the line corresponding to `tutorial_2` in the `[project.entry-points.'nomad.plugin']` section of the `pyproject.toml`.

     You can find this file in the `tutorial-mode` branch under the root of the repository.
 Read the instructions in the code for more information.